gkiarashv/xv6/contributions/Nov 21 2023/usages/README.md

 # Usage 4:
-In this example, we place the `TEXT` segment to start from address 0x3000.
+In this example, we place the text segment to start from the address `TEXT_OFFSET=0x3000`.
 Then we allocate 2 pages for stack (one is stack guard).
-We put the stack immediately aftet the code segment.
+We put the stack immediately after the code segment.
 Then, we will put the heap in a location specified in the `kernel/elibs/memlayout.h`.
 To compile the kernel with this setting, we should compile it as follows:

 ```
 make HEAP_VA=HEAP_BEGIN_IN_MEMORY